Found by AI

 The Bottom Line

-AI search isn't coming -- it's already here.
+AI search isn't coming - it's here.
 Over 100 million people use ChatGPT weekly.
 Perplexity processes millions of queries daily.
-Google has integrated AI overviews into the majority of search results.
-Every month, more consumers are asking AI assistants for recommendations instead of scrolling through search results.
+Google has integrated AI overviews into most search results.
+Every month, more consumers ask AI assistants for recommendations instead of scrolling through results.

-The businesses that start optimizing for AI search now will have a significant advantage.
-Just like the early days of SEO, those who move first will build authority that's hard for competitors to catch up with later.
+Businesses that optimize for AI search now will have a significant advantage.
+As in the early days of SEO, first-movers build authority that's hard to catch up with later.

 GEO isn't about gaming the system.
-It's about making sure the information about your business that exists online is accurate, comprehensive, and easy for AI to understand.
-Do that well, and AI engines will naturally recommend you to the people who are looking for exactly what you offer.
+It's about making the information about your business accurate, comprehensive, and easy for AI to understand.
+Do that well, and AI engines will recommend you to the people looking for exactly what you offer.